-If there exists a g-sized connected component under compromise event c, then there are a total of g (g - 1) units of flow in the network.
+If there exists a g-sized connected component under compromise event c, then there are a total of g(g-1) units of flow in the network.
 If no such connected component exists, the total flow is 0.

-C. CC-DAP on the case study topology
+C. CC-DAP on example topology